Skip to main content

 Do your research on what sells well.
 You may have an advantage if you're offering something different from other traders.

-You can find useful short courses and free resources to help you start your own business on sites like:
+You can find useful short courses, advice and free resources online to help you start your own business.

 Further information

-You can find out more about becoming a market trader and setting up your business through the National Market Traders Federation.
+You can learn more about becoming a market trader and setting up your business through the National Market Traders Federation and Nationwide Caterers Association.

 What it takes